kadrine1996/kadrine1996.github.io/README.md

 ## Overview

 #
 For my final project, I was tasked to create a website where I had to sell a product of my choosing.
-I decided to sell my actual photography, giving each photo a card and an image shortcut e.g.:
+I decided to sell my actual photography, giving each photo a card an image shortcut e.g.:

 ```